Your guide to breast implants in Rancho Cucamonga

 Breast implants come in as many shapes, sizes, and varieties as natural breasts do, and figuring out all the details on your own can be overwhelming!
 Ultimately, the decision about what size and type of implant is the best choice is up to you—but you’ll need a little extra help along the way.

-With decades of combined experience, our cosmetic surgeons Dr. Haiavy, Dr. Tower, and Dr. Florin can help you understand all of your breast augmentation options and choose the perfect breast implants for you.
+With decades of combined experience, our cosmetic surgeons Dr. Haiavy and Dr. Tower can help you understand all of your breast augmentation options and choose the perfect breast implants for you.
 Taking your goals and natural anatomy into account, they’ll make expert recommendations on what will help you achieve the look you want.

 In the meantime, we’ve rounded up some key information about breast implants so you can start comparing your options.